julienherrero/awesome-list/README.md

 - [QuickBirdEng/NonEmptyCollections](https://github.com/QuickBirdEng/NonEmptyCollections) - A type-safe implementation for collections that cannot be empty.
 Life is too short for emptiness-checks!
 - [Qusion/android-pin-dot-view](https://github.com/Qusion/android-pin-dot-view) - Android library that helps you with pin insertion screens.
 Fully animated and highly customizable using themes.
 - [Raed-Mughaus/DrawingView](https://github.com/Raed-Mughaus/DrawingView) - RasmView is an Android drawing view; it provides a view that allows users to draw on top of a bitmap.
-- [Raival-e/File-Explorer-Compose](https://github.com/Raival-e/File-Explorer-Compose) - An Android file explorer written in Kotlin and Jetpack Compose
+- [Raival-e/Prism-File-Explorer](https://github.com/Raival-e/Prism-File-Explorer) - A modern, feature-rich, and lightweight file manager for Android, built entirely with Kotlin and Jetpack Compose.
 - [Ramotion/fluid-slider-android](https://github.com/Ramotion/fluid-slider-android) - :octocat:💧 A slider widget with a popup bubble displaying the precise value selected.
 Android library made by @Ramotion
 - [Ramotion/navigation-toolbar-android](https://github.com/Ramotion/navigation-toolbar-android) - :octocat: Navigation toolbar is a slide-modeled UI navigation controller made by @Ramotion
 - [Rasalexman/KDispatcher](https://github.com/Rasalexman/KDispatcher) - Simple and light-weight event dispatcher for Kotlin
 - [Rasalexman/KODI](https://github.com/Rasalexman/KODI) - light-weight KOtlin Dependency Injection (KODI)
 - [Razeeman/Android-SimpleTimeTracker](https://github.com/Razeeman/Android-SimpleTimeTracker) - Simple app that tracks time.
 - [ReVanced/revanced-patcher](https://github.com/ReVanced/revanced-patcher) - 💉 ReVanced Patcher used to patch Android applications
+- [ReadYouApp/ReadYou](https://github.com/ReadYouApp/ReadYou) - An Android RSS reader presented in Material You style.
 - [RedMadRobot/flipper](https://github.com/RedMadRobot/flipper) - Flipper is a simple and useful tool to deal with feature toggles
 - [RedMadRobot/gradle-infrastructure](https://github.com/RedMadRobot/gradle-infrastructure) - Set of small plugins to reduce boilerplate in Gradle build scripts.
 - [RhymezxCode/NetworkStateObserver](https://github.com/RhymezxCode/NetworkStateObserver) - An Android library that helps you check the state of your network, if it is either available, lost, unavailable and also check the reach-ability of your network when your server is either down or your ISP is connected but no data subscription.